-Artificial intelligence (AI) automates and optimises processes and can solve problems that were previously insolvable – for instance, due to low processing capacity.
-It is already in operation and is closely interlinked with the concept of Industry 4.0.
-What else should you know about the use of AI in logistics?
+Artificial intelligence (AI) automates, optimises and can even independently solve problems that were previously unsolvable - for example due to insufficient computing power.
+AI already works and is closely linked to the concept of Industry 4.0.
+We at HHLA also use AI in several projects.

 The definition of artificial intelligence – AI for short – is disputed.
 The ability to solve problems independently is often cited as a key feature of intelligence.
 Another characteristic is that in the course of a learning process, the solutions to a problem are constantly reviewed and improved.
 This is why computer programmes that work with the concepts of deep or reinforcement learning, for example, are called AI programmes or algorithms.
 Some scientists do not consider machine learning (ML) to be an intelligent process, while others regard ML as a subcategory of AI.